CaptainDario/DaKanji-mobile/README.md

 ## Usage
 In this section the features of the app are explained in more detail.
 ### Handwritten kanji recognition
 The user can draw a character in the UI and the app will predict which character was drawn.
 This prediction can than be opened in a dictionary of choice.
-The used dictionary can be set in the settings.
+A dictionary can be chosen in the settings.
-It is also possible to use a translation app of the used device.
-A custom website can also be used with an input field in the settings menu.</br>
+It is also possible to use a translation app or custom URL can be defined in the settings menu.</br>
 Currently around 3000 characters are supported.
 All supported characters can be found [here](https://github.com/CaptainDario/DaKanji-Mobile/blob/main/assets/labels_CNN_kanji_only.txt).</br>